 Did you always want to be a teacher?

-What is your favourite day of the school calendar?
+What is your favourite day in the school calendar?

 Which school teacher, would you say had the greatest effect on your early life?

 Without a doubt, Miss Scott, my A level English teacher had a profound influence on my future life.
 She expected a huge amount from us all in terms of independent study and standard of work, but also gave us permission to think for ourselves, and shape our ideas in robust discussion in class.
 Lessons were hard work, unpredictable and fascinating!

 What do you like to do in your spare time?

 When I am not in school, normally Walthamstow Hall, or at the Schools at Somerhill and Holmewood House where I am privileged to be a Governor, I like to spend time with my husband Rupert and our three children.
 Fortunately they all share my enthusiasm for the theatre!
 My eldest daughter got married this spring, so I have spent a fair bit of 2016 helping with wedding planning.
 After a fantastic wedding day in April, I can now spend more time walking and going on adventures abroad.

 My favourite holiday destination is St Agnes in the Scilly Isles.